simonwardjones/simonwardjones.co.uk/content/posts/linear_regression.md

 ```

 And that's it.
-Here's and example use of the class
+Here’s an example use of the class:

 ```python